OPM/opm-reference-manual/scripts/python/README.md

 ## Exporting the manual as PDF

 Open `main.fodt`.
-Scroll down to the table of contents and right-click on an entry (e.g. Chapter 1).
-Select "Update Index" from the popup menu.
-This will correct the numbering in the table of contents.
+Select from the menu item `Tools` → `Update` → `Indexes and Tables`.
-You may have to wait a minute for the update to complete.
+You may have to wait some minutes for the update to complete.

 You can now export the manual to PDF.
 From the `File` menu, select "Export As" → "Export as PDF…", and click the "Export" button in the dialog, then choose a filename for the PDF file.